 If I've convinced you that acronyms can be misleading, and therefore should be qualified with a definition in an easy to understand format, you'll have no problem in adopting the same format for abbreviations.
 If you still need convincing, then lookup "ATM."

 Do a double check on a double check!

 Numbers, dates, times, and names -- Check, double check, and then check again.

 Japanese is on of those languages that has a particularly un-wieldy number system.
 One billion, for example, translates as 10 one hundred million(s).
-In doing a Japanese to English translation on super computers, I achieved a level of notoriety by turning one of the fastest computers on the planet into a "that is so last year" has been -- I inadvertently dropped a single digit of the machine’s teraflop speeds.
+In doing a English Japanese translations on super computers, I achieved a level of notoriety by turning one of the fastest computers on the planet into a "that is so last year" has been -- I inadvertently dropped a single digit of the machine’s teraflop speeds.
 Fortunately, it was caught at proof reading.

 Here's what you do.
 Create a spreadsheet, and list the numerals of your native language, for example English, on the left and the corresponding numerals of the target language in the adjacent cell on the right.
 It should look like this: 1,000,000,000 (1 billion, English) -> 10, 0000, 0000 (1 billion, Japanese).

-When deadlines are looming large and you have your balls to the wall, it is easy to confuse numbers, dates, and times especially when different formats are required.
+When deadlines are looming large and you're balls to the wall, it is easy to confuse numbers, dates, and times especially when different formats are required.
 Develop handy cheat sheets - nothing fancy or complicated - to reference at a glance.

 Adopting a translation style that puts you on a level by yourself is easy -- Follow the 6 simple steps above and apply these steps to your translation projects.
 Clients' will be asking for you by name!

 Ivan Vandermerwe is the CEO of SAECULII YK, experts in of Official Translation Japanese in Tokyo, Japan.
 Visit SAECULII for the latest professional case studies, articles and news on Japanese Translation Services